openKolibri/halo-90/readme.md

 | --------- | --------- | --------- | --------- |
 | ![Layer0] | ![Layer1] | ![Layer2] | ![Layer3] |

 ### PCB Assembly
-The whole board can be pick and placed
+The whole board can be pick and placed, the table below shows some data the may be needed when getting a quote.

 | Parameter         | Value |
 | ----------------- | -----:|